stungkit/Sentence-generator/README.md

   Replace these with your own words!
 (When adding new words remember to put "," after all your words!)

-  If not obvious when your generating the order of words goes Start, Middle, Middle2, End.

   If you dont want middle2 then comment out `middle2 = ["foo2 ", "foo3 " ]` and remove c from `post = a + b + c + d`

  ### Running
  If not obvious run "$ python gen.py"

+ If not obvious when your generating, the order of words goes Start, Middle, Middle2, End.